 review:

-summary: IPI annotation from budding yeast chromatin-associated interactome
+summary: IPI annotation from budding yeast chromatin-associated interactome study.

 action: REMOVE

-reason: Generic protein binding annotation without specification of
+reason: Generic protein binding annotation without specification of interaction

-interaction partner or functional relevance.
-HDA1's chromatin-associated
+partner or functional relevance.
+HDA1's chromatin-associated function is more

 supported_by: